prkr-28/prkr-28/README.md

 - 🎵 Love metal, rock, jazz and blues. 🎵
 - 🌱 Currently Learning Advanced Backend Concepts and Architectures🤸‍♂️
 - 🌟 Main languages: C/C++, Java.👨‍💻
-- 🚩 Interested in backend engineering, System Design, and Distributed Systems.🏴‍☠️
+- 🚩 Interested in Backend engineering, System Design, and Distributed Systems.🏴‍☠️
-- 💖 In a complicated relationship with Web-Series!📺
+- 💖 In a complicated relationship with Data Structures!📺

 <br />